Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 The tool will automatically select sections of a webpage to make the process faster, but you can also manually select the region that you want to capture in the screenshot.

 Sadly, there’s no screenshot editing, so you can’t crop or blur parts of your screenshot.
-This is a pretty basic screenshot feature when compared to Opera’s screenshot tool, but it will get the job done, as long as you don’t need to edit anything.
+This is a pretty basic screenshot feature compared to Opera’s screenshot tool, but it will get the job done as long as you don’t need to edit anything.

 After you switch to the reading mode, you can adjust the font type, font size, paragraph width, line spacing, and color theme.

-There’s also text to speech feature, so you can have your PC read the articles to you aloud.
+There’s also text to speech feature, so you can have your PC read the articles aloud.
 Of course, you can adjust the reading speed and skip certain paragraphs if you want to.

-How secure is Opera vs Chrome vs Firefox?
+How secure is Opera One vs Chrome vs Firefox?

-When it comes to security, all three browsers offer similar features and all of them use sandboxing to separate tabs into processes, so if you visit a malicious website, it will be contained in that tab.
+When it comes to security, all three browsers offer similar features and use sandboxing to separate tabs into processes, so if you visit a malicious website, it will be contained in that tab.

 The browsers share similar privacy features, but there are some differences between them that you should know about.

 Opera: Chromium-based, built-in VPN and adblocker